 We also offer a Bachelor of Science degree in:

-We offer minors in Computer Science, Applied Statistics, Mathematics with a Liberal Arts emphasis, and Mathematics with a Secondary Teaching emphasis.
-UNC students can also major in the Interdisciplinary Studies Elementary Teaching (ISET) program, which is directed towards prospective elementary school teachers, with a concentration in mathematics.
+We offer minors in Computer Science, Applied Statistics, Mathematics with a Liberal Arts Concentration, and Mathematics with a Secondary Teaching Concentration.
+UNC Students can also major in Elementary Education Endorsement (K-6), Mathematics Concentration, which is directed towards prospective elementary teachers.

 For more information on degree requirements, see the official Catalog Description of the Undergraduate Program, including the requirements for our major and minor degree programs.

-- 4 Year Plan: Middle School Teaching Emphasis
+- 4 Year Plan: Middle School Teaching Concentration

-- 4-Year Plan: Applied Mathematics Emphasis- Applied Statistics Concentration
+- 4 Year Plan: Pure and Applied Mathematics Concentration

-- 4 Year Plan: Applied Mathematics Emphasis- Computer Science Concentration
+- 4 Year Plan: Statistics and Data Science Concentration

 - Minor in Computer Science